 The Flandres are energetic but even-tempered, making them obedient but playful.
 That is a terrific combination if you want a dog who knows when play starts and stops.
 Plus, they’re perfect for the allergic person in the household.
 Let’s find out more.

-All puppies should be healthy, clean, and bright-eyed, with no genetic disorders to mention.
+If you’re looking for a Bouvier des Flandres from a breeder, you should make sure that all puppies are healthy, clean, and bright-eyed, with no genetic disorders to mention.
 They should have their wellness checks, the first round of shots, and any other applicable vetting before coming home.
 Many breeders offer puppy contracts or require deposits beforehand.

 If you see a litter of puppies that are lower priced and the environment seems questionable, veer away from these types of breeders.
 There is a chance that poor breeding is taking place, leading to unwanted health issues and undesirable temperament.

 You might get lucky and find a shelter or breed-specific rescue for Bouvier des Flandres.
-If you do, you can expect to pay $350 or less in most circumstances.
-These dogs come with all vet checks, vaccinations, general care—plus, they’re already fixed.
+These dogs come with all vet checks, vaccinations, and general care—plus, they’re already fixed.
 So, you can pay less for more and save a life.

 Temperament & Intelligence of the Bouvier des Flandres